 Reflected in our principle of Karma, we focus on putting good energy into the world which returns good energy.
 Switch has committed to initiatives, business practices, and policies that reflect our pledge to put good energy into the world.
-This commitment is aligned primarily to seven United Nations Sustainable Development Goals (UN SDGs).
+This commitment is aligned primarily with seven United Nations Sustainable Development Goals (UN SDGs).

-- SDG #3: Good Health and Well-Being Ensure healthy lives and promote well-being for all at all ages - SDG #5: Gender Equality Achieve gender equality and empower all women and girls 2 - SDG #6: Clean Water and Sanitation Ensure availability and sustainable management of water 3 and sanitation for all - SDG #7: Affordable and Clean Energy Ensure access to affordable, reliable, sustainable and modern energy for all - SDG #9: Industry, Innovation, and Infrastructure Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation - SDG #12: Responsible Consumption and Production Ensure sustainable consumption and production patterns - SDG #13: Climate Action Take urgent action to combat climate change and its impacts
+SDG #3: Good Health and Well-Being - Ensure healthy lives and promote well-being for all at all ages

+SDG #5: Gender Equality - Achieve gender equality and empower all women and girls

+SDG #6: Clean Water and Sanitation - Ensure availability and sustainable management of water and sanitation for all

+SDG #7: Affordable and Clean Energy - Ensure access to affordable, reliable, sustainable and modern energy for all

+SDG #9: Industry, Innovation, and Infrastructure - Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation

+SDG #12: Responsible Consumption and Production - Ensure sustainable consumption and production patterns

+SDG #13: Climate Action - Take urgent action to combat climate change and its impacts

-This pledge to the UN SDGs is demonstrated through our data center design, our policies, our responsible business practices, and our community engagement where we make the strongest impact.
+Switch demonstrates this pledge to UN SDGs through our data center design, policies, responsible business practices, and community engagement where we make the strongest impact.
 Throughout this report, we highlight areas of our business where we actively show our commitment to the UN SDGs.